heitoralthmann/Teamwork-MCP/README.md

 npm run build
 ```

-This will compile the TypeScript code and make the executable file permissions correct.
+This will compile the TypeScript code ready to be used as an MCP Server

-### Starting the server
+### Running as an MCP Server

-To run the application:
+To run as an MCP server for integration with Cursor and other applications, if you are using the .env file for your username, password & url, or if you have saved them in environment variables:

 ```
 node build/index.js
 ```

-Or with command line arguments:
+Or you can pass them using line arguments:

 ```
 node build/index.js --teamwork-api-url=https://your-domain.teamwork.com/api/v3 --teamwork-username=your-email@example.com --teamwork-password=your-password